 It’s crucial to arrange cleaning agents correctly within their assigned storage areas to maintain effectiveness and avoid mishaps.
 Chemicals must be separated according to their level of hazard, and it’s important to know which ones could react dangerously if mixed.
 As they respond to climate similarly, it is also advised to group products that are comparable together.

 Substances that are oxidizers, flammable, or combustible should be kept out of the reach of anything that could spark an ignition, including flames, heat, sunlight, and in certain cases even static electricity.
 Flammable substances should be kept in an authorized, designated storage cabinet or room if the volume is greater than ten gallons.
+Cloud ERP can streamline operations for cleaning chemical distributors by managing inventory, orders, and finances in one centralized system.
 OSHA encourages following the National Fire Protection Association’s NFPA 30 standard for flammable and combustible liquids to ensure optimal safety.

 Maintaining storage spaces and handling cleaning chemicals